You can donate some organs and tissues while you’re alive.

-Most living donations happen among family members or between close friends.
-Some people become altruistic living donors by choosing to donate to someone they don’t know.
+Most living donations happen between family members or close friends.
+Other people choose to donate to someone they don’t know.

-A kidney is the most frequently donated organ from a living donor.
-The donor's remaining kidney provides the necessary function needed to remove waste from the body.
+A kidney is the most common donation.
+Your remaining kidney removes waste from the body.

-Cells in the remaining lobe of the liver grow or regenerate until the liver is almost its original size.
-This re-growth of the liver occurs in a short period of time in both the donor and recipient.
+Cells in the remaining lobe grow or refresh until your liver is almost its original size.
+This happens in a short amount of time for both you and the receiving patient.

 - A lung or part of a lung, part of the pancreas, or part of the intestines.